Wireless Networking Standards

 - Education Digital Standards

 Wireless networking is essential to support mobile learning in schools and to bring digital learning into classrooms and away from IT labs.
 To ensure that schools have full coverage for wireless, the location of wireless access points (AP) should be planned out carefully in advance of installation.

 AP should be installed so that any maintenance or repair that may be needed can be facilitated with due consideration and compliance with relevant health and safety and building regulations.

 All schools should ensure they have considered how and why they wish to use wireless networking within their school.
 Visit the Public Health Wales website for the latest advice on potential health considerations.

 Schools must aim to have a future-proofed network that will be able to cope with new developments and the addition of different devices.

-The wireless network should be managed (installed, deployed, configured, monitored and maintained) by an appropriate IT support partner such as the local authority.
+The wireless network should be managed (installed, deployed, configured, monitored and maintained) by an appropriate Education Technology Support Partner such as the local authority.
 A managed wireless network can monitor performance, support rollout of updates and resolve problems more efficiently.

 School planning should take account of the lifecycle of wireless networks and include budget provision for upgrade and refresh.